temporalio/documentation/docs/application-development/testing.md

 </TabItem>
 <TabItem value="typescript">

 The test server starts in "normal" time.
-When you use `TestWorkflowEnvironment.workflowClient.execute()` or `.result()`, the test server is switched to "skipped" time mode until the Workflow completes.
-In "skipped" mode, timers (`sleep()`s and `condition()` timeouts) are fast-forwarded except when Activities are running.
+When you use `TestWorkflowEnvironment.workflowClient.execute()` or `.result()`, the test server switches to "skipped" time mode until the Workflow completes.
+In "skipped" mode, timers (`sleep()` calls and `condition()` timeouts) are fast-forwarded except when Activities are running.

 `workflows.ts`